-Some screenshots of the default theme "the Lost Island" are provided which are used in the experiment and shown to the participants.
+Some screenshots of the default theme "the Lost Island" are provided, which are used in the experiment and shown to the participants.
 The volunteers first register or log in to participate in the experiment.
 The login interface is shown in Fig. 3.
-To register an account, an email address, a nickname, and a password are required.
-For the privacy issue, refer to the section "Privacy Policies".
+To register an account, a user requires an email address, a nickname, and a password.
+The section "Privacy Policies" covers the privacy issues related to the experiments.

-Once successfully logged in, a participant will reach the landing page as shown in Fig. 2.
-On the left top of the screen displays the user's nickname and accumulated food resource, which is used to calculate rewards.
-The left panel shows the top-20 participants who won
+Once successfully logged in, a participant will reach the landing page, as shown in Fig. 2.
+The left top of the screen displays the user's nickname and accumulated food resource, which is used to calculate rewards.
+The left panel shows the top 20 participants who won a match,